 My Korean Air flight from Tokyo to Seoul was excellent.
 I have never flown Korean Air before and hadn’t heard much about it but I was really impressed.

 I didn’t think any airline on this trip could surpass Air France’s First Class service but Korean Air actually did.
-The seat was the most comfortable one I’ve ever had and the food and wine were top notch.
+The seat was the most comfortable one I’ve ever had and the food and wine were top-notch.
 It was only a 2 1/2 hour flight but I think I’m actually looking forward to experiencing a longer flight on Korean on the way home tomorrow.

 I’m starting to wonder what Asian people think when they land at a US airport.
-We’ve got nothing on Asia when it comes to airport design, some of them are a work of art (Narita was the one exception – not bad, just not as fabulous as the others).
+We’ve got nothing on Asia when it comes to airport design.
+Some of them are a work of art (Narita was the one exception – not bad, just not as fabulous as the others).

-Unfortunately, when I step outside the airport I am confronted with the freezing cold temperatures.
+Unfortunately, when I step outside the airport I am confronted with freezing cold temperatures.
 According to our pilot upon landing, the temp is -10 C. That is about 8 degrees COLDER than Berlin was.

 My transportation to the Millenium Hilton in Seoul is courtesy of the Korean Air Lines “Limousine Bus” to the city.
 There are 4 different lines and Line 2 goes directly to my hotel.
-The cost for the 40-minute ride is 12,000 Won (or about $12 US) and, even better, I was able to buy the ticket while in-flight.
+The cost for the 40-minute ride is 12,000 Won (or about $12 US).
+Even better, I was able to buy the ticket while in-flight.

-My friend Stephanie, who has spent some time in Seoul, had suggested I check out the South Gate market which is open 24 hours so I got directions from the front desk, bundled up as best I could with my limited clothing options and headed out into the bitter cold.
+My friend Stephanie, who has spent some time in Seoul, had suggested I check out the South Gate market, called Namdaemun, which is open 24 hours a day.
+So I get directions from the front desk, bundle up as best I can with my limited clothing options, and head out into the bitter cold.